bjuncek/bjuncek.github.io/_posts/2017-09-15-Notes-on-evolution.md

-![Actual state of my tabs 40 minutes in](../assets/EVO_chrome_tabs.png) _Actual state of my tabs 40 minutes in the reading period:_
+![Actual state of my tabs 40 minutes in](../assets/EVO_chrome_tabs.png) _Actual state of my tabs 40 minutes in the reading period_

 Furthermore, it is amazing because it captures the essence of evolution, as a scientific theory in a way that made me excited by it.
 During my brief biology training I have studied evolution several times, yet I never found it particuarly exciting.